FAQs

 The nurse will take a magnified image for a single mole report using a special camera linked to the dermatoscope which is reviewed and assessed by a remote specialist doctor – recommended for visually abnormal moles, new or changing moles or for an expert second opinion.

-How much does a Single Mole Report cost?
+How much does a Single Mole Check cost?

 All results of Single Mole Reports are available within 3 working days, although routinely the delivery time is much shorter.
-A screening nurse will contact you to discuss the result and a copy will be emailed to you.
+A copy of your report will be emailed to you and a screening nurse will call you to discuss the result and any next steps.

 How can I book these services?

-You can book online to select a clinic location (Oxford Circus or Moorgate) and appointment time of your choice.
+You can book online to select a clinic location and appointment time of your choice.
 This allows 24h access to booking however telephone bookings can be made by contacting the clinic during its opening hours on 0800 023 4212.

 What happens if I need treatment?

-Our data over the 15 years of running the service shows that about 25% of patients who have a Single Mole Report will need a referral to see a Consultant Dermatologist for a consultation , clinical review and treatment.
+Around 25% of patients who have a Single Mole Report will need a referral to see a Consultant Dermatologist for a consultation, clinical review and treatment.

-This referral can be arranged, without delay, to the Consultants, who have a practice base within The Mole Clinic.
-Our team profiles are available on the “about us” section website (hyperlink to there).
+This referral can be arranged without delay, to see a Consultant, who has a practice base within The Mole Clinic.
+Our team profiles are available on the About section website.
 All Consultants are skin cancer specialists.

 As they are working within the clinic they have access to your patient data and records which keeps the administration to a minimum during this anxious time.
 You will also be treated in familiar surroundings with the same reception and nursing team available for support.

-We are on the approved list for all of the major insurers who will fund treatment provided the correct pre-authorisations are obtained.
+We are approved by all major insurers who will fund treatment provided the correct pre-authorisations are obtained.

 Can I pay for my own treatment?